MrCl0wnLab/string-x/README_en.md

 | `leak_check_format` | Format email for leaks | `leak_check_format({STRING})` |
 | `cpf_validate` | Validate CPF | `cpf_validate({STRING})` |

-> See the complete list and examples in `utils/helper/functions.py` or use `--functions` in CLI for detailed documentation.
+> See the complete list and examples in `utils/helper/functions.py` or use `-functions` in CLI for detailed documentation.

 #### Hashing and Encoding
 ```bash